Judge says could narrow GM's bankruptcy defense in recall cases

 However, plaintiffs did not want a modified sale order, but rather wanted Gerber to determine it did not apply to them.

 Plaintiffs have filed more than 165 lawsuits against GM in other courts, and want to keep pursuing those cases.
-(Additional reporting by Jessica Dye in New York)
+(Additional reporting by Jessica Dye in New York; editing by Matthew Lewis)